judy2k/doc-to-md/README.md

 ## To-Do
 - Improve the code that identifies and merges code blocks. ([#3](https://github.com/judy2k/doc-to-md/issues/3)).
-- Use [pypandoc_binary](https://pypi.org/project/pypandoc-binary/) to make it easier to install.
 - ContentStack doesn't support `--` and `---` so replace them (outside of code blocks!) with n-dash and m-dash characters.
 - Resulting Markdown occasionally includes a backslash followed by line-break character.
 Need to identify why it's happening and fix.
 - Is there a way to manage images better?